json-schema-org/blog/pages/posts/bowtie-intro.md

 ## Conclusion

 Thanks for taking the time to hear a bit about Bowtie.
+Special thanks also must be given to [Postman](https://www.postman.com/) who employs me full-time to be able to do work like this on behalf of the community.
+Without Postman, this work would never have happened!
 I hope there's a lot more to come.
 Please do share feedback, it's very welcome, and if you do want to get involved, that'd be very much appreciated!